Same Words, Different Judgments: How Preferences Vary Across Modalities: Results

 \subsection{AI-Human Alignment}

-\textbf{Average AI-Human Rating Error.} To test whether AI-human agreement differed by modality, we computed clip-level mean ratings for AI (synthetic) and human raters (raw ratings) separately for text and audio conditions, then calculated the absolute error $|$AI $-$ Human$|$ for each clip.
-A linear mixed model (LMM) with modality as a fixed effect and clip as a random intercept tested whether error differed significantly between modalities.
+\textbf{Average AI-Human Rating Error.} For each clip we computed mean AI and human ratings within modality and the absolute error $|$AI$-$Human$|$, then fit an LMM with modality as a fixed effect and clip as a random intercept.

 \textbf{PRISM vs. External Annotators.} To test whether the original PRISM ratings, where the person interacting with the model did the rating, differed from external annotators, we conducted paired $t$-tests comparing PRISM ratings to each external group (AI-Text, AI-Audio, Human-Text, Human-Audio) at the clip level (raw score mean).
 We report our results in Table~\ref{tab:agree}.
 Notably, human-audio ratings aligned most closely with PRISM ratings ($\bar{d} = 1.15$, $p = .374$), suggesting that audio evaluation may better approximate the original interactive rating context, though the non-significant result precludes strong claims.